Home » Blog » Harvesting, Curing, and Storing Onions

 This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.
 As an Amazon Associate I earn from qualifying purchases.

-I grow several varieties of onions each year including quick maturing scallions and other varieties fresh eating.
+I grow several varieties of onions in my vegetable garden each year, including quick-maturing scallions and other varieties for fresh eating.

 How to Choose Onions to Grow for Food Storage

-When choosing onions to grow for winter storing, select varieties that are known for their long-term storage capabilities.
+When choosing onions to grow for winter storage, it’s important to grow varieties known for their long-term storage capabilities.
+It’s also important to consider your regional climate, as different types of onions perform better in various conditions:

-Onions are the first seeds sown for the approaching growing season.
-The seeds are planted in January or February under grow lights, so they have plenty of time to grow before forming bulbs.
+Onions are the first seeds I sow for the approaching growing season.
+I plant them indoors under grow lights in January or February, so they have plenty of time to develop before forming bulbs.

 closeup of an onion growing in the garden